dynastydi/orbital-desktop/README.md

 ![Screenshot_20211226_182735](https://user-images.githubusercontent.com/86522370/147416986-e86587ab-eccf-4538-b91a-4fd249c60629.png)

-Includes subtle diagnostics via shell scripting (network status, CPU temps, disk capacities and availabilities), and custom battery readout adapted from github.com/deficient/battery-widget.
+Includes subtle diagnostics via shell scripting, including: network status, CPU temps, disk capacities & availabilities and battery charge (if appropriate).
+These scripts run simple Linux bash commands - they may not translate on every system, and can be commented out or adjusted if buggy.

 Install is as simple as running: